rmgpanw/codemapper/README.md

 this condition.

-First, build a local resource containing lookup and mapping tables for various clinical codings systems (a dummy dataset is used here):
+First, build a local resource containing lookup and mapping tables for various clinical codings systems.
+A dummy dataset is used here:

 ``` r
 library(codemapper)